 First off, I want to say that I don’t think Alison is starting from scratch at all–to the contrary, she’s doing a great job!
 Alison has already completed the very challenging first steps of tracking her spending, making longterm financial projections, and creating a budget to enable her to reach her goals.
 That’s pretty advanced right there!
 So a round of applause for Alison in her efforts to map out her future.
 I understand that she wants to be further along on her journey, but I also want her to pause for a moment to congratulate herself for everything she has accomplished.

 The real failure is when we don’t plan at all–when we don’t know how much we’re spending, when we’re unsure of how we’re going to pay off our debt, and when we have no articulated longterm goals and no sense of how to hone our finances in order to achieve those aims.
 And if that sounds like you?
 Don’t stress.
 The first step is to track your spending like Alison has done.
 Without knowing exactly where your money goes every month, there’s no way to craft savings, debt repayment, or investment goals.
 If you need to start tracking your spending today, I use and recommend Personal Capital for this purpose because it’s free and easy.
+If you’d like to know more about how Personal Capital works, check out my full review.

 While Alison has already done the yeoman’s work of articulating her longterm aspirations, I sense some uncertainty in her plans.
 I encourage Alison to do a bit of soul searching in order to gain greater clarity around her goals.
 Alternately, it’s entirely OK to say “I’m not exactly sure” and to continue stashing away money for the eventual day when her goals do crystallize.
 No one has ever wished they had less money once they realized what their dreams are.
 Saving for the future is a way of shoring up your ability to take advantage of fabulous opportunities–and yes, to manage the challenging pitfalls–that life will inevitably throw your way.